NV1/LSTMNeuralNetStockPortfolioOptimizer/README.md

 # LSTM Neural Network for Time Series Prediction

-LSTM built using the Keras Python package to predict time series steps and sequences.
+LSTM Neural Net model built using the Keras Python package to predict time series steps and sequences with S&P500 data from 2000 - 2018.
 Includes sine wave and stock market data.

 ## Requirements